brianalegre/03-JavaScript-02-Homework/README.md

 - at least one character type should be selected

 When all prompts are answered
-- a password is generated that matches the selected criteri
+- a password is generated that matches the selected criteria

 Password is either displayed in an alert or written to the page